wolverdude/GenSON/README.rst

 2. Make sure your code has test cases written against it.
 3. Make sure all the tests pass.
 4. Lint your code with `Flake8`_.
+5. Ensure the docs are accurate.
-5. Add your name to the list of contributers.
+6. Add your name to the list of contributers.
-6. Submit a Pull Request.
+7. Submit a Pull Request.

 Tests
 +++++